k0sproject/k0s/docs/governance/cncf/gtr.md

 2. **Portability and Flexibility**
    * The binary can be easily copied and run on various systems, making it ideal for edge devices, bare-metal servers, or cloud environments.
 3. **Simplified Upgrades**
    * Upgrading k0s is as easy as replacing the binary, reducing downtime and operational complexity.
-To help in orchestrating the cluster upgrade k0s comes with a component called [autopilot] that automates the node ugrade orchestration, including the needed node draining and coordination.
+To help in orchestrating the cluster upgrade k0s comes with a component called [autopilot] that automates the node upgrade orchestration, including the needed node draining and coordination.
 4. **Reduced Operational Overhead**
    * No need for additional packaging or complex tooling — everything needed to run Kubernetes is included in one binary.
 5. **Developer and Operator Friendly**
    * The single-binary approach removes barriers to entry, enabling faster adoption and simpler workflows for teams of any size.

-As such, k0s provides a conformant Kubernetes which means any ecosystem addon works on k0s.
+As such, k0s provides a conformant Kubernetes which means any ecosystem add-on works on k0s.

 [autopilot]: https://docs.k0sproject.io/stable/autopilot/